1995parham-learning/drift-in-ml/slides.md

 Different types of issues that can cause our model's performance to decay (**model drift**).

+### Data Drift

 **Data drift**, also known as feature drift or covariate shift, occurs when the **distribution** of the _production data_ is different from the _training data_.

+The actual cause of drift can be attributed to natural changes in the real-world but also to systemic issues such as missing data, pipeline errors, schema changes, etc.
+It's important to inspect the drifted data and trace it back along its pipeline to identify when and where the drift was introduced.

 ---